-Write only a multiple of 4 x 2^(Burst Mode) to the DMA transfer register before the DMA starts.
+Write only a multiple of 4 x 2(Burst Mode) to the DMA transfer register before the DMA starts.

-Advisory 2.0.9 USB Boot Does Not Work if the On-Chip USB_LDO Supplies Power to the USB
+Advisory 2.0.9 USB Boot Does Not Work if the On-Chip USB_LDO Supplies Power to the USB Core Revision(s) Affected 2.0 Details The on-chip USB_LDO is intended to power the USB_V DD1P3 and USB_V DDA1P3 pins.

-Core

-Revision(s) Affected 2.0

-Details The on-chip USB_LDO is intended to power the USB V{DD1P3} and USB V{DDA1P3} pins.
 At reset, the USB_LDO is turned off and can be turned on via the USBLDOEN bit (bit 0) in the LDOCNTL register (0x7004).
-However, the C5515/14 on-chip Bootloader does not enable the USB_LDO before attempting USB boot, so USB boot will not work if the must be powered externally.
+However, the C5505/14 on-chip Bootloader does not enable the USB_LDO before attempting USB boot, so USB boot will not work if the USB_LDO supplies power to the USB_V DD1P3 or USB_V DDA1P3 pins.
+Workaround(s) For the applications that require USB boot, the USB Core (USB_V DD1P3 , USB_V DDA1P3 ) must be powered externally.